dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Ecuador/ec-apm.md

 ---

 {{% alert title="Info" color="info"%}}
-The purchase status for Alternative Payment methods will remain _Pending_ until the customer completes payment.
+The purchase status for Alternative Payment methods will remain _Pending_ until the customer completes the payment.
 {{% /alert %}}

 ## PagoEfectivo Ecuador